Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Low-fidelity mechanistic LLS model

 The low-fidelity mechanistic LLS model was introduced in \citet{VELIOGLU2025108899} and is visualized in \cref{fig:LLS-MM}.
 It divides the settler content into three zones: the light phase, the DPZ, and the heavy phase.
 The geometry of the entire fluid is defined by an effective length of $L = \SI{1}{\meter}$ and a radius of $r = \SI{0.1}{\meter}$.
 The total inlet flow rate, $\Qin$, enters from the left with a Sauter mean diameter $d_\mathrm{32,in}$ and organic phase fraction of $\epsilon_{\textrm{in}} = 0.5$, and is assumed to disperse completely into the heavy phase.
 The inlet drop size distribution is modeled by the self-similarity assumption with a normalized standard deviation of the volume-based log-normal drop size distribution $\sigma_{\mathrm{selfsimilar}} = \sigma/d_{\mathrm{32,in}} = 0.32$ \citep{Kraume.2004,Ye.2023}.

 The DPZ is assumed to be band-shaped, meaning constant phase heights, $\hw$ (heavy phase) and $\hp$ (DPZ), along the separator length.
 Within the DPZ, droplet-droplet coalescence is assumed to be negligible, while droplet-interface coalescence results in a volume flow $Q_{\mathrm{c}}(t)$ into the light phase.
 The dispersed droplets in the heavy phase rise as a droplet swarm with swarm exponent $n_{\mathrm{swarm}}=2$ \citep{Mersmann.1980,Kampwerth.2020,Ye.2023b}, resulting in a volume flow $Q_{\mathrm{s}}(t)$ into the DPZ.
-Both the coalescence $Q_{\mathrm{c}}(t)$ and sedimentation $Q_{\mathrm{s}}(t)$ flow rates are derived from complex submodels that discretize the axial length of the separator (200) and the droplet classes by diamater (50).
+Both the coalescence $Q_{\mathrm{c}}(t)$ and sedimentation $Q_{\mathrm{s}}(t)$ flow rates are derived from complex submodels that discretize the axial length of the separator into 200 spatial discretization elements and the droplet size distribution into 50 droplet size classes.
 Additionally, the volume flow of water from the heavy phase into the DPZ is expressed by the coalescence rate $Q_{\mathrm{c}}(t)$ and the sedimentation rate $Q_{\mathrm{s}}(t)$, by assuming a constant DPZ hold-up of $\bar{\epsilon}_\mathrm{DP} = 0.9$ in accordance with the separator model proposed by \citet{Henschke.1995}.
 The convective transport of the DPZ is also neglected, as well as axial variation of the Sauter mean diameter and its effect on the DPZ.

 The separated light and heavy phases exit with outlet volume flow rates $\Qt$ and $\Qb$, respectively, both assumed to be free of entrained droplets.
 The total volume of the three phases is kept constant and equal to the separator volume, yielding the volume balance given by \cref{eq:settler-1}.
-The mechanistic LLS model takes as inputs the initial phase heights $\hw(t=0)$ and $\hp(t=0)$, the inlet volume flow rate $\Qin$, the bottom volume flow rate $\Qb$, the Sauter mean diameter at inlet $d_\mathrm{{32,in}}$, and provides as outputs the phase heights $\hw(t)$, $\hp(t)$, the bottom outlet volume flow rate $\Qt(t)$, the coalescence rate $Q_\mathrm{c}(t)$ and sedimentation rate $Q_\mathrm{s}(t)$.
+The mechanistic LLS model takes as inputs the initial phase heights $\hw(t=0)$ and $\hp(t=0)$, the inlet volume flow rate $\Qin$, the bottom volume flow rate $\Qb$, the Sauter mean diameter at inlet $d_\mathrm{{32,in}}$, and provides as outputs the phase heights $\hw(t)$, $\hp(t)$, the top outlet volume flow rate $\Qt(t)$, the coalescence rate $Q_\mathrm{c}(t)$ and sedimentation rate $Q_\mathrm{s}(t)$.
 Further details of the mechanistic LLS model can be found in \cite{VELIOGLU2025108899}.

 The mechanistic LLS model \cite{VELIOGLU2025108899} is based on the following volume balance equations obtained after transforming the volume of a cylindrical segment to the height of each segment, similar to \citet{Backi2018AFirst-Principles}: